Tarako vs Mentaiko: Japanese Roe

-As for the last 2 Japanese foods, Kazunoko and Ikura are both seasoned fish roe and expensive as compared to common seasoned fish eggs eaten throughout the year in Japan, such as Tarako and Mentaiko.
+Among them, Kazunoko and Ikura are both seasoned fish roe and they are quite expensive as compared to other fish eggs that are commonly eaten in Japan throughout the year, such as Tarako and Mentaiko.

-Actually, Tarako and Mentaiko, both basically refer to cod roe.
-However, in modern times, Mentaiko often refers to what is somewhat different from Tarako or cod roe, and many Japanese can’t clearly tell the difference between them.
-Thus, this time I will explain it.
+Actually, both Tarako and Mentaiko basically refer to cod roe.
+However, in modern times, Mentaiko often refers to what is somewhat different from Tarako or cod roe, for which reason, many Japanese can’t clearly tell the difference between them.

 So today, let me explain how Tarako differs from Mentaiko.
-First off, the word “Tarako (たらこ or 鱈子)” literally means cod roe in Japanese, but when Japanese people just say “Tarako”, it usually refers to seasoned cod roe with the egg sac surrounding it.
+First off, the word “Tarako (たらこ or 鱈子)” literally means cod roe in Japanese, but when Japanese people just say “Tarako” in daily life, that usually refers to salted cod roe with the sac intact.

-Mentaiko means cod roe in the dialect of Fukuoka Prefecture, so originally Tarako and Mentaiko are the same things, just cod roe.
+On the other hand, Mentaiko means cod roe in the dialect of Fukuoka Prefecture, so originally Tarako and Mentaiko are the same things.

 Karashi Mentaiko (辛子明太子)

-In 1949, a Japanese business person altered the flavor of the original Korean Karashi Mentaiko in order to suit Japanese tastes and invented Japanese-style Karashi Mentaiko.
+In 1949, a Japanese businessperson altered the flavor of the original Korean Karashi Mentaiko to suit Japanese tastes and invented the Japanese-style Karashi Mentaiko.

-Despite that, Karashi Mentaiko looks similar to Tarako and original Mentaiko, and in recent years, many Japanese call Karashi Mentaiko simply “Mentaiko” or “Mentai (明太)”.
+In appearance, Karashi Mentaiko looks similar to Tarako and original Mentaiko, and in recent years, many Japanese tend to call it simply “Mentaiko” or “Mentai (明太)”.
 And for that reason, many Japanese confuse Mentaiko with Tarako.